-Most of us have two bank accounts – one saving, one checking.
+Most of us have two bank accounts — one saving and one checking.
 Have you ever considered opening MORE accounts to help you organize your money better?
 If not, then you should!

-For my husband and I this is one of the single easiest things we did to get us out of our scary financial situation… and fast.
+This is one of the single easiest things my husband and I did to get out of our scary financial situation fast.
 And no, you don't have to have lots of money to do it.
 In fact, we were living paycheck-to-paycheck at the time and were in the red most months.

-This post all started because I did it in a live TV Segment, and it went viral since then (it was even featured on LifeHacker)!
-I hope you are able to find a way to make this system or a similar system work for your family.
-If it helps even a fraction of how much it's helped my family, I am happy for you in advance 🙂 Without further adieu, introduce to you…
+This post all started because I did it in a live TV Segment… Which then went viral (it was even featured on LifeHacker)!
+I hope you are able to find a way to make this system, or something similar, work for your family.
+If it helps even a fraction of how much it's helped my family, I am happy for you in advance. 🙂 Without further ado, introduce you to…

 When you file your important papers, you keep them all in the same filing cabinet.
 But are they in a big pile inside the cabinet?
 No, they are in multiple filing folders to compartmentalize, organize, and help you keep track of things you need.